 • All users of "NTU RGB+D" and "NTU RGB+D 120" action recognition datasets agree to indemnify, defend and hold harmless, the ROSE Lab and its officers, employees, and agents, individually and collectively, from any and all losses, expenses, and damages.

-If interested, researcers can register an account, submite the request form and accept the Release Aggrement.
-We will validate your request and grand approve for downloading the datasets.The LoginID can be used for both "NTU RGB+D" and "NTU RGB+D 120".
+If interested, researchers can register for an account, submit the request form and accept the Release Agreement.
+We will validate your request and grant approval for downloading the datasets.The LoginID can be used for both "NTU RGB+D" and "NTU RGB+D 120".

 7. Related Publications